dmlc/xgboost/doc/tutorials/c_api_tutorial.rst

 C API Tutorial
 ##############################

 In this tutorial, we are going to install XGBoost library & configure the CMakeLists.txt file of our C/C++ application to link XGBoost library with our application.
-Later on, we will see some usefull tips for using C API and code snippets as examples to use various functions available in C API to perform basic task like loading, training model & predicting on test dataset.
+Later on, we will see some useful tips for using C API and code snippets as examples to use various functions available in C API to perform basic task like loading, training model & predicting on test dataset.

 .. contents::
   :backlinks: none